How to Make An SEO Proposal (+ Templates)

 As you could imagine, the quality of your SEO proposal oftentimes makes all of the difference in whether or not your client chooses you for their needs.

-Here are the three biggest goals of SEO that every proposal should strive for.
+Here are the three biggest goals of SEO that every business proposal should strive for.

 Obstacles are a part of every business, regardless of the type of business or how successful they are.